 I've been made redundant due to my employer entering CVA, receivership, liquidation or administration.
 What now?

-In return please can you social "like", "tweet" or "bookmark" this page so others can find out about it.
+In return, all we ask is for you to socially "like", "tweet" or "bookmark" this page, so others in similar situations can find out about it.
 Thanks.

-Brief Guide to the Calculation of the Employees Claims in Insolvency:
+Brief Guide to the Calculation of Employees' Claims in Insolvency:

 Once the total claims have been worked out the employees can claim directly from the Department for Business Innovation and Skills, who then stands in the employees' shoes and can claim against the company.

-The purpose is to guarantee minimum payments to the employees which may not (and often are not) paid out of the insolvency as a result of insufficient funds or to avoid preferences.
+The purpose is to guarantee minimum payments to the employees which may not be paid out of the insolvency as a result of insufficient funds or to avoid preferences.
 All employees claims are calculated as per the guidelines in the legislation but the actual payments made by the Government are subject to maximum "capped" payments.
-The limit on the amount of a week's pay under the insolvency provisions of the Act is currently £489 per week, the cap is reviewed annually.
+The limit on the amount of a week's pay under the insolvency provisions of the Act is currently £544 per week, the cap is reviewed annually.

 The claims and current statutory limits are as follows: